 had planned to see the city by taking a tram.
 But since nobody was interested,

 I called off the plan.
-We had flight at 4.20 pm.
-We arranged for the car
+We had our flight at 4.20 pm.
+Arun and I arranged for a car

 an exchange house just beside the hotel.
 The airport is quite far from the

 city.
 The car travelled at a great speed - on an average 110-120 Km / hr !

 The road as usual was very good.
 It took 1 hour to reach the airport.
 In Jordan